 Our common stock is already admitted to trading on AIM and the Nasdaq Capital Market.
 Price levels for our ordinary shares could fluctuate significantly on either market, independent of our share price on the other market.
 Investors could seek to sell or buy our shares to take advantage of any price differences between the two markets through a practice referred to as arbitrage.
 Any arbitrage activity could create unexpected volatility on either exchange with respect to both our share price and the volume of shares available for trading.
 In addition, holders of shares in either jurisdiction will not be immediately able to transfer such shares for trading on the other market without effecting necessary procedures with our transfer agent.
 This could result in time delays and additional cost for our shareholders.
-Further, if we are unable to continue to meet the regulatory requirements for listing on AIM or Nasdaq, we may lose our listing on AIM or Nasdaq, which could impair the liquidity of our shares.
+Further, if we are unable to continue to meet the regulatory requirements for listing on AIM or Nasdaq, which could impair the liquidity of our shares.